coderarjob/meghaos-x86/docs/notes/processman.md

 ## Process management
 categories: feature, independent

+### New process

+* When Kernel passes control to the new Process, the GP registers can have any value, except ESP and EBP.
+ESP will point to the process stack top and EBP will be zero.

 ### Problem with creating kernel modules

 At this point, processes can be run in ring 0 and therefore will be able to whatever the kernel can